 Since 2012, there has been a global initiative to institute March 1 as an international “Future Day” dedicated to envisioning and working for a better future.
 We at the International Longevity Alliance proposed to make “Longevity” the special theme of that day in this year, and mark this theme by conducting meetings and study groups in different countries, dedicated to discussions of longevity, on that day.
-I am happy to report that this first of kind international action in support of longevity research was a success.
+I am happy to report that this first of kind international action that took place on March 1, 2013, in support of longevity research was a success.
 People from over 20 countries organized events, ranging from meetings with a few like-minded friends to mini-conferences and seminars, through lobbying actions to online communications.
 This is just a first drill and further actions of this kind will take place in the future.
 Preparations have already started for concerted international actions in support of longevity research that will take place on October 1, the day officially declared by the UN, as the “International Day of Older Persons” .
 Please consider joining and contributing to the preparations.
 Such events can (and likely will) be a very positive and unifying force both for the local and international life-extensionist communities and organizations, and ultimately for the social acceptance of our cause.
 Notably, the celebrations of the Future Day were not (and could not) be restricted just to the topic of longevity, and many organizations, besides ILA, were involved and organized events – Humanity+, Heales, LongeCity, various national transhumanist and life-extensionist associations, such as British Longevity Society, the Russian Transhumanist Movement, the Brazilian Transhumanist Association, the Mormon Transhumanist Association, and many more – with members often belonging to several allied organizations at one at the same time.
 Below I list all the events celebrated on that day that I am aware of, regardless of their “official” affiliation and emphasis.
 Yet, essentially, in all of these events, people expressed an optimistic and proactive attitude toward the future, in which the promotion of longevity is an indispensable component, moreover the promotion of longevity almost automatically brings in its train the advancement of other positive life-preserving and life-enhancing tasks: peace, science, education, quality of life, equality.
 It is to be hoped that all our joint efforts will contribute even minimally to their achievement.

 And here are the reports from around the world: